 It happens to all of us.
 Bad circumstances leave us with a bad attitude.
-It could be triggered by a child who keeps challenging us, a broken down car, or dealing with a grumpy person.
+It could be triggered by a child who keeps challenging us, a broken-down car, or dealing with a grumpy person.
 Symptoms may be discouragement, anger, sadness, irritability, frustration, and more.
 Having ways to reset your attitude on a bad day at those times will help you wipe those emotions away and start over.

 1. Listen to good music.

 When the kids were young, we always sang a Scripture song before breakfast.

 One morning, my daughter was struggling with a bad attitude.

 The Scripture song we sang that morning was “In everything give thanks, for this is the will of God.”

 A couple hours later my daughter came to me and thanked me for singing Scripture with them daily.

 She went on to tell me that she’d been struggling with her attitude, and that song kept going through her head, till she just had to change it.

 We also taught our children hymns, because I knew how they helped encourage my heart when I needed it!

 If you need some ideas, here is a list to get you started: 25 Hymns Your Children Should Know.